arkency/posts/posts/2016-12-03-techniques-for-dealing-with-uncertainity.md

 ---
-title: "Patterns for dealing with uncertainity"
+title: "Patterns for dealing with uncertainty"
 created_at: 2016-12-04 15:55:49 +0100
 kind: article
 publish: true